 Taking care of hearts is more than medicine.
 We also provide the following resources to help our community prevent heart disease, recover from heart disease-related issues and live well:

 - Annual free heart screenings

-- A paved fitness trail behind the hospital
+- A paved and shaded fitness trail behind the hospital

 - CREATION Health 8-week program

 - In coordination with our sister facility, Florida Hospital Zephyrhills, we provide:

 - Heartbeat Support Group